benfrick/docs-portfolio/README.md

 ## Contributing

-To report a documentation issue or make a documentation request, contact the Tech Docs Team at Slack Channel #tech-docs.
-Or, perform self-service content updates by [contributing to the docs](/CONTRIBUTING.md).
+- [Learn how to contribute](contributing.html) content updates to Commerce Docs using a GitHub self-service process
+- Create a pull request with your changes in the [techdocs.site](https://github.com/nike-internal/techdocs.site) repo
+- Report issues or request changes via the Tech Docs team on Slack at [#tech-docs](https://nikedigital.slack.com/archives/C6A18NT7W)

 ## Running the Jekyll Content Server